-For James’ consistent dedication over the years, he has been recognised as one of the most outstanding students in the UK by Future Leaders, Rare Recruitment and The Association of Jamaican Nationals, as well as recognition awards from the Amos Bursary, KCL and KCL Student Union.
-Most recently, he was awarded the Akindolie Medical Scholarship, the Diana Award 2020 and the Dr Abbas Khan award for outstanding contribution in the service of society.
+For his commitment to social impact, he has been recognised as one of the most outstanding students in the UK by Future Leaders, Rare Recruitment and The Association of Jamaican Nationals, as well as recognition awards from the Amos Bursary and KCL.
+Most recently, he has been awarded the Akindolie Medical Scholarship, the Diana Award 2020 and the Dr Abbas Khan award for outstanding contribution in the service of society.
 He is also a Fellow of the Royal Society of Arts.